cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/openstack_basics.md

 **Tip**: To check out some more commands to use with Cloudify Manager, run `cfy --help`_

-An even easier way to review your deployment is through the Cloudify management console.
+An even easier way to review your deployment is through Cloudify management console.
 Login to the UI and browse to the Deployments page.
 Select the deployment (virtual-machine.openstack) and explore the topology, inputs, outputs, nodes, and logs.

 ![openstack_simple_vm_topology.png]( /images/trial_getting_started/openstack_simple_vm_topology.png )

 This will also be a good time to examine the Cloudify blueprint used in the example.
-The blueprint can be examined in the Cloudify UI, however in this case we will go to the Cloudify examples repository in github and examine it there: [https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/openstack.yaml](https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/openstack.yaml).
+The blueprint can be examined in the Cloudify UI, however in this case we will go to the Cloudify examples repository in github and examine it there: [openstack.yaml](https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/openstack.yaml).

 ## Step 6: OK, I am done, how do I tear it down?

-To remove the deployment from Openstack simply run the uninstall command:
+To remove the deployment and delete all resources from OpenStack simply run the uninstall command:
 ```bash
 docker exec -it cfy_manager_local sh -c "cfy uninstall virtual-machine.openstack"
 ```